14 Best Instagram Spots on Paros (With a Map!)

 1. Naoussa Pedestrian Area (Naoussa)

 We’ll start our list of the best Instagram spots on Paros in Naoussa.
 Naoussa has a little bit of everything – restaurants, nightlife, and one of my most favorite downtown areas.
-I’d recommend spending some time meandering the Naoussa pedestrian area, which is closed to cars.
+I’d recommend spending some time walking around the Naoussa pedestrian area, which is closed to cars.

-The whitewashed houses, pebbled streets, and plentiful bougainvillea create that quintessential Greek feel.
-The location I tagged on Google Maps is the location of my first photo, but I’d definitely spend a morning wandering through the town and you’ll be sure to capture plenty of memorable shots.
+The white stone houses, pebbled streets, and plentiful bougainvillea create that quintessential Greek feel.
+The location I tagged on Google Maps is the location of my first photo, but I’d definitely recommend spending a morning wandering through the town and you’ll be sure to capture plenty of memorable shots.
+Early morning is the best time to photograph Naoussa if you want empty alleyways and softer lighting before the crowds arrive.

 2. Linardo (Naoussa)

-Naoussa is so incredibly photogenic that one of the best things to do in Paros is to schedule a vacation photographer to commemorate your time on the island!
-Whether you’re traveling solo, planning a proposal, or just want to capture picture-perfect memories with loved ones, it makes for a memorable experience!
+Naoussa is so incredibly scenic that one of the best things to do in Paros is to schedule a vacation photographer to commemorate your time on the island!
+Whether you’re traveling solo, planning a proposal, or just want to capture picture-perfect shots with loved ones, it makes for a memorable experience!

 3. Paros Viewpoint (Naoussa)

 From Linardo, walk toward the Aegean Sea, and you’ll see this viewpoint of Paros to your right.
-The early morning light was spectacular here and felt like something out of a movie.
-It was definitely one of my favorite photo spots on Paros.
+The early morning light was spectacular here with the sun sparkling off the sea.
+A wide-angle lens works especially well here since you can capture the “stage” area in the foreground with the Cycladic architecture and ocean in the background.

 Paros Viewpoint gives you the perfect view of the island’s whitewashed houses over a sparkling blue sea.
 This is also a cool spot to launch a drone and get views of the entire town.
-We have a DJI Mini 3 Pro for our drone (which for anyone considering a drone, is so easy to learn!)
-A word of caution – Paros was extremely windy while we were there, making it somewhat difficult to launch a drone.
+We use a DJI Mini 3 Pro, which for anyone considering a drone, is so easy to learn!
+A word of caution: Paros was extremely windy while we were there, making it somewhat difficult to launch a drone.
 If you decide to fly a drone, make sure to check the weather conditions and drone regulations in advance!

 4. Barbarossa (Naoussa)

 In the same area as Linardo, you’ll find Barbarossa.
 Barbarossa is a restaurant, but also makes for a cute backdrop for your Paros Instagram photo.
-Since it is a place of business, make sure you only shoot here while the restaurant is closed so you don’t become one of “those tourists.”
+Walk up the stairs, strike a pose, and use the classic white building to frame your shot.
+Since it’s a functioning restaurant, I’d recommend taking photos while the restaurant is closed so you don’t disrupt guests or staff.

 5. Port of Naoussa (Naoussa)